IBM/analyze-insights-on-startup-using-watson-studio/README.md

 * Before saving the changes for the node, make sure the value for `If the datset already exists`- `Append Output to Dataset`.

+* Run the Modeler Flow.
+The data would now be saved back to your DB2 Warehouse instance.

 ## 3. Setup the Embedded Dashboard on your Watson Studio Project